base-org/web/apps/base-docs/docs/building-with-base/guides/cross-chain-with-layerzero.md

 ### Receiving the message

-Once the message has been sent and received on the destination chain,the \_Receive function will be called on the `ExampleContract` and the message payload will be stored in the contract's public `data` variable.
+Once the message has been sent and received on the destination chain, the \_Receive function will be called on the `ExampleContract` and the message payload will be stored in the contract's public `data` variable.

 You can use the `cast` command to read the latest message received by the `ExampleContract` stored in the `data` variable.